-As Warren Buffett likes to say, “price you what you pay, value is what you get.”
+As Warren Buffett likes to say, “price is what you pay, value is what you get.”
 It’s the reason why a $300-per-share stock can be cheap, while a $3 one can be expensive.
 With that said, there’s something about low-priced stocks that captivates investors’ imaginations.
 After all, there’s nothing like being able to buy a ton of shares for dirt cheap and having them take off.
 And there is some method to this madness.

 For example, the Fidelity Low-Priced Stock Fund (MUTF:FLPSX) has managed to return nearly 15% annually over the last 10 years.
 That return has managed to beat both the small-cap-focused Russell 2000 and Russell Midcap Index over that time.
 Low-priced stocks can be a big source of additional alpha and returns.